Restore An Old Jeep

 Jeep frames have been known to crack around the steering box and suspension mounts.
 Carefully check the front and rear cross-members and spring hangers.

 Correctly-done repairs by a competent welder are acceptable, but could be costly.
-Complete replacement frames are available, but they're not cheap nor is the shipping.
+Complete replacement frames are available, but they're not cheap, nor is the shipping.

 Replacement Body Parts

-Nearly every body part is available in the Jeep aftermarket; hoods, windshield frames, tailgates, front fenders and grille, dash panels, floor panels, etc. You can even by a genuine factory-approved replacement Jeep body.
+Nearly every body part is available in the aftermarket; hoods, windshield frames, tailgates, front fenders and grille, dash panels, floor panels, etc. You can even by a genuine factory-approved replacement Jeep body.

 Repairing Sheet Metal